PlayNET: History

-The second season of Halt and Catch Fire (TV series) is believed to be based on PlayNet.
+The fictional Internet company depicted in the second season of the AMC drama series Halt and Catch Fire is believed to be based on PlayNet.

 Software details

 PlayNet was originally designed around online interactive games which allowed chatting while playing.
 PlayNet also featured electronic mail, online chat, bulletin boards, file sharing libraries, online shopping, and instant messaging (using On Line Messages, or OLMs).
 Games were mostly 'traditional' games and some well-known boardgames.
 Games were programmed in a mixture of BASIC and assembly language.

 Unlike other online systems of the era, PlayNet was highly graphical and required client software, and included error correction in the communication protocols.
 The server software for PlayNet ran on Stratus fault-tolerant computers and was written in PL/1.
 AOL continued to use Stratus computers and parts of the PlayNet server software until the late 1990s or later.